God's Little Acre

 The company is Amygdala Corp.
 The company is named for a part of the brain.

-Amygdala as “the brain” is satisfyingly reflective, The literal head — acknowledged refute of the decentralized new web, a “smart” home, accidental slip that indicates the product ( the lie calls it assistant) is in control of the consumer.
+Amygdala as “the brain” is satisfyingly reflective, The literal head — a rebuke of the decentralized new web, a “smart” home, accidental slip that indicates the product ( the lie calls it assistant) is in control of the consumer.

 In the brain, this small structure regulates emotional stability.
 It is notable for its key role mental in social anxieties and phobias such as agoraphobia and social anxiety, i.e. the distrust of others.

 Its afflictions are countered by the chemical oxytocin.
 Like in much of the film, there is a double truth here.
 The fear that the amygdala produces can also save one's life.
 The neurotic history of Angela, can, if she rises to the challenge, shift from defect to asset.
-Something in her history haunts her, yet it remains unspecified.
+Something in her history haunts her, something unspecified.
 When a therapist prods she quickly shuts down her computer to evade the woman.
 The pivot point of her emotional process is when she succeeds in tying a mysterious overheard bit of audio (overheard by a Kimi; observed only by Angela) to the visuals of a real crime.
 The 'film' is made.
 As she watches, it watches back at her, and she unleashes a sudden cry of recognition.
 The moment connects this past event she uncovers to unlocking her older past pain.
 It converges in the present.
 Soderbergh gives the moment a modern Hitchockian presentation.
-Smoky sheer technicolor shades over a bumpy collage stand with a restrained outline of a Hermann esque moment in the score by Martinez.
+Smoky sheer technicolor shades over a bumpy collage stand with a restrained outline of a Hermann-esque moment in Martinez's score.
 After this point in the movie, Angela becomes bolder and her goals and commitment to to her being able to use this connection with this incident to protecting the part of herself she could not protect in the past.

-Angela has had it in her along.
-Her social phobias and isolation and fear; she's developed these to protect herself from a repeat of some past harm.
-Angela's hyperawareness and precautions, her ability to hide, these are tools of survival.
-And they can be repurposed to bring her out of hiding.
+Angela had it in her along.
+Hyperawareness, a talent for evasion and generalized suspicion of everybody; these were the bricks that built her survival.
+Ultimately repurposed to facilitate her entry back into the world: they enable her to serve a purpose larger than her fears.
+Catapulted into action, she moves to reveal harm done to another.
+She fights against it instead of running from it.
 The brain's production of fear can improve intuition, and thus protective reaction to threats.
 Angela slips in and out of notice; concealing her identity.
 She listens in on streams and reposes commands to the Kimis, as if she is the brain, she is the one secretly pulling the strings, being the brain, an elder of Zion.

-Internet(ish) Issues 3: The Girlfriend Experience, King of the Hill, Polanski, and Marx
+Internet(ish) Issues 3: The Girlfriend Experience, King of the Hill, and Roman Polanski+.
+To Find Out// To Be Found Out.

 King of the Hill (1993, Soderbergh).
 Aaron in hiding.